anaskhamees/Android-Automotive/03.AndroidArchitecture/README.md

 ![image-20241216224143077](README.assets/image-20241216224143077.png)

 The **Android Runtime** (ART) is the managed runtime used by Android devices to run applications.
 It's responsible for executing and managing the code written in Java or Kotlin.
 ART uses ahead-of-time (AOT) compilation, where the bytecode of an app is compiled into native machine code during the installation process.
 This results in faster app startup times and improved overall performance.
 ART also includes features like just-in-time (JIT) compilation, garbage collection, and memory management to optimize app execution.
 With ART, Android devices can efficiently run a wide range of applications while providing a smooth and responsive user experience.

+Every Android application runs in its own  **own isolated runtime environment**,, called a **sandbox**, to:

+- Prevent one app from directly accessing another app's data.

+- Contain any potential damage if an app becomes malicious or compromised.

+  >Sandboxing is a core security mechanism in Android.
+  >
+  >**How Sandboxing Works**
+  >
+  >>1. **Linux Process Isolation**:
+  >>   - Each app runs in its **own Linux process**.
+  >>   - Android assigns each app a **unique Linux user ID (UID)** during installation.
+  >>   - The Linux kernel enforces security boundaries between processes using these UIDs.
+  >>2. **File System Isolation**:
+  >>   - Apps can only access their **own private data directory** located in `/data/data/<package_name>/`.
+  >>   - Other app directories are inaccessible unless explicitly shared via APIs (e.g., Content Providers).
+  >>3. **Permissions System**:
+  >>   - Apps must explicitly request permissions (e.g., camera, location) to access system resources or other apps' data.
+  >>
+  >>

-**Purpose**: ART executes applications written in Java or Kotlin.
+**ART Purpose**: ART executes applications written in Java or Kotlin.

-**Features**:
+**ART Features**:

 - Converts Java bytecode into **native machine code** for execution.
 - Supports **Just-In-Time (JIT)** and **Ahead-Of-Time (AOT)** compilation for improved performance.